Kadeena Cox: Sporting career

-As an able bodied athlete
+As a non-disabled athlete

 Cox began sprinting competitively at the age of 15 after her hockey coach suggested she try the sport.
 Over the next three years she competed at regional under-17 meets gaining several podium finishes in the 100m events.
 In 2007, she added the 60m and 200m to her repertoire, taking bronze in the U17 events at both the Manchester Open and the England Athletics Open Championships in the 60m that year.
 By 2009 Cox was competing throughout the athletics season, recording personal bests of 12.60s in the 100m and 25.58s in the 200m, both at the Yorkshire & Humberside County Championships.
 In 2012 Cox was entering national events and recorded a new personal best in the 200m in the BUCS Championships held at the Olympic Park, a result which saw her take bronze.
 In 2013, she broke the 12 second barrier in the 100m for the first time, recording a time of 11.97 at the Northern Athletics Championships.
 She subsequently set a personal best of 11.93s for the 100m the same year.
 In addition to running, before her illness Cox was vying for a place on the British skeleton team.

 On 18 May 2014, Cox entered the Loughborough International: two days later she was rushed to hospital after showing odd symptoms and was diagnosed as having a stroke.
 After two months of physiotherapy she recovered back to normal health and began training again.
 Then on 15 September 2014, she experienced burning sensations in her right arm, which over the following few days worsened to numbness in her arm and right leg and she was again taken to hospital with suspicions of a stroke.
 After extensive tests, she was diagnosed with multiple sclerosis.